Skip to Content

 California Family Code section 3044 establishes a critical presumption in child custody cases where domestic violence is an issue.
 If a court finds that a parent has perpetrated domestic violence against the other parent or the child within the past five years, there is a legal presumption that awarding custody (either sole or joint, legal or physical) to that parent is detrimental to the child's best interests.
 This presumption is a starting point for the judge in making custody decisions.
 It means the judge must begin with the assumption that the abusive parent should not have custody.
 However, this presumption is rebuttable.

-Although a civil DVRO may not have an effect on Spousal Support claim, a conviction for criminal domestic violence has a significant impact on spousal support (also known as alimony).
+Although a civil DVRO may not affect a spousal support claim, a conviction for criminal domestic violence has a significant impact on spousal support (also known as alimony).
 The law aims to prevent abusers from financially benefiting from their abuse.
-Family Code Section 4325 creates a presumption against awarding spousal support to a spouse who has committed criminal domestic violence against the other spouse.
+Family Code section 4325 creates a presumption against awarding spousal support to a spouse who has committed criminal domestic violence against the other spouse.
 If a spouse has been convicted of a felony act of domestic violence against the other spouse within the past five years, they are automatically barred from receiving spousal support.
 This applies to both temporary and permanent spousal support.
 If a spouse has been convicted of a misdemeanor act of domestic violence against the other spouse within the past five years, there is a rebuttable presumption against awarding them spousal support.

 Criminal Charges for Violation of the Domestic Violence Restraining Order